 SHOULD FLOWER HAVE A STRONG SMELL BEFORE YOU GRIND IT?Julie Fulton @ 2019-11-29 12:44:33 -0600

 Think of an orange.
-Before you peel it, have you ever smelled it?
+Before you peel it, how does it smell?
 You can pick up just a hint of its “orangyness” from its dimply exterior.
-But that mouthwatering citrus scent is strongest when you tear into the peel.
+But that mouth-watering citrus scent is strongest when you tear into the peel.

 Releasing those luscious citrus terpenes tells you that that peel did its job.
 The peel shielded the good stuff inside the orange, keeping it juicy and fresh—and vitamin-rich—until it’s consumption time.
 Same with cannabis.

 Terpenes are the aromatic essential oils in cannabis.
 They reside with cannabinoids in the mushroom-shaped glands called trichomes—those delicate, resinous outer “hairs” of the flower.
 Since terpenes and cannabinoids are more or less what consumers pay for when they purchase cannabis flower, almost all of that flower’s market value is contained in this highly exposed and intensely fragile part of the plant.

 Trichomes are the source of the therapeutic, medicinal and recreational compounds of this healing plant.

 DO YOU SMELL FLOWER TO SEE IF CANNABIS TERPENES ARE FRESH?